 |---|---|---|

-Completeness | Clearly answers both what ('Detect, suggest, and evaluate GoF design patterns in TypeScript/JavaScript codebases') and when ('Use when refactoring code, applying singleton/factory/observer/strategy patterns, reviewing pattern quality, or finding stack-native alternatives for React, Angular, NestJS, and Vue'). | 3 / 3 |
+Completeness | Clearly answers both 'what' (detect, suggest, and evaluate GoF design patterns in TS/JS codebases) and 'when' (explicit 'Use when' clause covering refactoring, applying specific patterns, reviewing pattern quality, or finding stack-native alternatives). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'design patterns', 'singleton', 'factory', 'observer', 'strategy', 'refactoring', 'TypeScript', 'JavaScript', 'React', 'Angular', 'NestJS', 'Vue', 'GoF'.
-These are terms developers naturally use when seeking pattern guidance. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'design patterns', 'refactoring', 'singleton', 'factory', 'observer', 'strategy', 'TypeScript', 'JavaScript', 'React', 'Angular', 'NestJS', 'Vue', and 'GoF'.
+These cover a wide range of terms a developer would naturally use when seeking pattern guidance. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche combining GoF design patterns specifically with TypeScript/JavaScript and named frameworks.
-Unlikely to conflict with general code review skills or framework-specific skills due to the clear focus on design pattern detection and evaluation. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche: GoF design patterns specifically in TypeScript/JavaScript with named frameworks.
+Unlikely to conflict with general code review, refactoring, or framework-specific skills because the focus on design pattern detection/evaluation is very specific. | 3 / 3 |

 Total | 12 / 12 Passed |